-The International index (TSP I fund) is weighted with only 8% tech compared to 20% in the SP500.
+The International index (TSP I fund) is weighted with only 8% tech compared to the TSP C fund’s 20% weighting.
 It is those top 100 largest Nasdaq listed companies that are tracked in the SP500 index that helped the TSP C fund pull ahead of the TSP I fund.
 These are the most profitable growth companies in the developed world and they sit in the TSP C fund.

 The TSP I fund is also holding over a 24% weighting in financial stocks and frankly Europe’s banks and finances are a bug looking for a windshield.
 The European Central Banks manipulation of interest rates into negative territory merely covered up the European financial sectors and economic problems and as interest rates rise globally those issues will resurface.

 If interest rates do not rise above inflation, European savers will be crushed and the demand-side of the economy will suffer.
 Simply put, I do not see the TSP I fund as a good long-term investment for 2019 and beyond.

 While the US stock market may be more over-valued today, the global stock markets were highly correlated to the downside during the last two bear markets – meaning you can not hide in international stocks when the US stock market rolls over.

 Adding emerging markets adds an additional risk to the I fund.
 My additional concern on emerging markets are the lack of protections for investors in some markets which may occur during another financial crisis.
 While wall street and many investment advisers are willing to peddle emerging markets and international diversification, I am not.